FreeCAD/FreeCAD-Enhancement-Proposals/FEP01.md

 This scheme possible change in the future but holds for major-versions 0 and 1.

-## Decision when to change from 0 to 1
+### Decision when to change from 0 to 1

 It was decided on topological naming beeing the critical feature which marks the point where we should change the major version from 0 to 1.

+### Suggestion for choosing a version-scheme for 3rd-party modules

+Extension should use the same scheme as FreeCAD but at least should define theire version handling so that maintainers can provide packages which have no incompatibilities between freecad and the extension itself.

 ## Copyright